marionettejs/backbone.radio/README.md

 #### `DEBUG`

 This is a Boolean property.
-Setting it to `true` will cause console warnings to be issued whenever you interact with a `request` or `command` that isn't registered.
+Setting it to `true` will cause console warnings to be issued whenever you interact with a `request` that isn't registered.
 This is useful in development when you want to ensure that you've got your event names in order.

 ```js